 Every songwriter or musician has been there.
 You have this burning desire to create, but either nothing is coming out or what you’re getting is not what you want.
-This is known as songwriter’s block, or just writer’s block, and there’s nothing more frustrating and discouraging to a songwriter.
+This is known as songwriter’s block or just writer’s block, and there’s nothing more frustrating and discouraging to a songwriter.
 Sometimes, it doesn’t last long and is a relatively small hiccup in the writing process.
 But other times, it can last for months and have a devastating effect on a writer’s work and what they love.
 No matter how severe your writer’s block is, there are many ways you can fight back.
-Implement the following tips and tricks into your writing process to attack you writer’s block head-on so you can get back to writing the music you love, sooner.
+Implement the following tips and tricks into your writing process to attack your writer’s block head-on so you can get back to writing the music you love sooner.

 Write every day

 First and foremost, beating your songwriter’s block isn’t going to come easy and almost certainly not going to be fixed overnight.
 A consistent, deliberate effort to writing each day is what’s needed to bust up the funk you’re in.
-Sure, writing with writer’s block can be agonizing and stressful, but over time it will become easier and you’ll be strengthening your songwriting skills.
+Sure, writing with writer’s block can be agonizing and stressful, but it will become easier over time, and you’ll be strengthening your songwriting skills.
 So write every day and use the rest of the tips listed in this guide to aid you in the process.

 Don’t be picky

 This is somewhat of a follow up to #2.
 Don’t be picky with what is coming to you.
-While struggling with songwriter’s block, writer’s often get in their own way by expecting perfection in one setting.
+While struggling with songwriter’s block, writers often get in their way by expecting perfection in one setting.
 Start with a draft and keep revising over time until you have something you love.
 If you run out of inspiration in the middle of a new song, try putting it aside and picking it back up another day.
 Again, it doesn’t have to be perfect from the start.
-You just have to get the ball rolling!
+You have to get the ball rolling!

 Limit your distractions